sroelants/wasm-challenges/README.md

 - [`node`](https://nodejs.org)
 - [`wabt`](https://github.com/WebAssembly/wabt)

-## Why?

-I created these challenges because I wanted to solve a set of simple problems to practice writing WebAssembly, however, most programming exercises online are designed for higher level languages and would be tedious to solve with handwritten assembly.

 ## Resources

-The challenges won't teach you about WAT syntax or WebAssembly instructions directly, so you'll need to do some WebAssembly-specific reading alongside.
+The challenges aren't designed to teach you WAT syntax or WebAssembly instructions directly, so you'll probably need to do some reading alongside.

 - [Understanding WebAssembly text format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format)
 - [WebAssembly instruction reference](https://developer.mozilla.org/en-US/docs/WebAssembly/Reference)
 - [WebAssembly specification](https://webassembly.github.io/spec/core/)

 Whilst not technically a reference, I found the [WebAssembly core test suite](https://github.com/WebAssembly/spec/tree/main/test/core) incredibly helpful for some exhaustive learning about the various instructions.
 The files are `.wast` and they include some testing directives, but otherwise they are all valid `.wat`.

-The challenges also assume you have a programming background and are comfortable with some low-level concepts such as binary representations, bitwise operations, memory and pointers.

 ## Debugging